Nude (Camel album)

-Nude is the eighth studio album and a concept album released by the English progressive rock band Camel in January 1981.
-The album is based on a true story of a Japanese soldier (Hiroo Onoda) marooned on an island in World War II who doesn't know that the war is over.
-'Nude' derives from his family name 'Onoda'.
-Most of the album is composed of instrumentals with only a few tracks containing lyrics.
-The album's lyrics were mainly written by Susan Hoover, except "Please Come Home", which was written by Andrew Latimer.
-It was the last Camel album to feature original drummer Andy Ward, and the last Camel album to feature more than one original member.
+Nude is the eighth studio album by the English progressive rock band Camel, released in January 1981.
+A concept album, it is based on a true story of a Japanese soldier (Hiroo Onoda) marooned on an island during the Second World War who does not realise that the war is over.
+The title derives from his family name, 'Onoda'.
+The album mainly comprises instrumentals; only a few tracks contain lyrics.
+The lyrics were mainly written by Susan Hoover, except those for "Please Come Home", which were written by Andrew Latimer.
+It is the last Camel album to date to feature original drummer Andy Ward, and the last to feature more than one original member.

+On 24 November 2023, a new edition of the album was remastered by Ben Wiseman and with new mixes by Stephen W. Tayler for Universal Music.

 Synopsis

 Within the album, a story is displayed to tell about the album's plot.
 The concept mainly focuses on the theme of Onoda's isolation from the rest of the world and the effects on the way he lives after his disappearance and discovery.

-The year is 1942 and World War II is in full motion.
+The year is 1942, and the Second World War is in full swing.
 Hiroo Onoda has found himself living in a society ruled over by harsh regulations and orders that have altered the way that both himself and the rest of Imperial Japan have to live through everyday ("City Life/ Nude").
 One day, Nude receives an envelope in the mail that require his services to the Japanese Army and the war effort.
 Seeing that he had no other options, he follows the instructions ("Drafted").
 When the time had finally arrived, Nude finds himself alongside other young soldiers who are being loaded onto a ship to head for battle with a crowd of people watching behind them ("Docks").
 Eventually, he is thrown into the fighting on a Pacific Island and is quickly overwhelmed by his surroundings, leading to a blackout during combat ("Beached").
 When Nude wakes up, he is alone and without his regiment.
-He drifts off to sleep with the hopes that he will soon be rescued by his Unit, unaware of the fact that he has been left behind, all alone on the war torn island ("Landscapes").
+He drifts off to sleep with the hopes that he will soon be rescued by his Unit, unaware of the fact that he has been left behind, all alone on the war-torn island ("Landscapes").